ekkolon/youtube-thumbnail-generator/README.md

 ### <ins>Arguments</ins>

-\<PATH> Path to an image from which to generate the thumbnail
+\<PATH> Local image file path for generating the thumbnail

 ### <ins>Options</ins>

 **-n**, **--name** \<OUT_NAME>

-The name for the generated thumbnail.
-If not specified, the input filename + '\_thumb' is used
+Generated thumbnail name.
+If not specified, the input filename is used with '\_thumb' appended

 **-d**, **--outDir** \<OUT_DIR>

-The output directory in which to store the thumbnail.
-Defaults to the platform-specific user `Documents` folder if unspecified
+Specifies the output directory for the thumbnail.
+If unspecified, it defaults to the user's platform-specific _Pictures_ folder

 **-f**, **--format** \<FORMAT>